nolan-meyer1/ThemePark-Application/README.md

 #### getRides(int id)
 This takes in an id was the parameter.
 It will use the RideConnection and RideParser class to get a list of rides.

+#### getWeather(String latitude, String longitude)
+This method takes a string of longitude and latitude.
+It then uses the WeatherConnection and WeatherParser class to return a Weather object containing all the weather data.

 ### GUI